Shopify/hydrogen-react/packages/react/README.md

 createStorefrontClient({contentType: 'graphql', ...})
 ```

-Alternatively, each time you get the headers you can customize which `"content-type"` you want, just for that one invocation:
+Alternatively, each time you get the headers you can customize which `"content-type"` you want, for only that one invocation:

 ```ts
 getPrivateTokenHeaders({contentType: 'graphql'});